Skip to main content

 • Increased limit to apply in La Palma: 100%

-Deductions to apply in 2020:
+Deductions to be applied in 2020:

 • Increased limit in Tenerife (90%): 10,000 x 0.9 = 9,000 euros

-• Improved increased limit on La Palma (100%): 10,000 x 0.10 = 10,000 euros
+• Improved increased limit in La Palma (100%): 10,000 x 0.10 = 10,000 euros

-• Maximum limit to apply on the IC: Improved Increased Limit: 10,000 x 0.10 = 10,000
+• Maximum limit to be applied to the CI: Improved Increased Limit: 10,000 x 0.10 = 10,000

 • Deduction for R&D activities in Tenerie: 0 euros

-• Deduction for R&D activities on La Palma: 10,000 euros
+• Deduction for R&D activities in La Palma: 10,000 euros

-Although the taxpayer can choose how to apply this deduction for investments in the Canary Islands, making numerous combinations and always respecting the established increased limits, the option included here is the most advantageous.
+Although the taxpayer can choose how to apply this deduction for investments in the Canary Islands, making numerous combinations and always respecting the established increased limits, the option described here is the most advantageous.

-Deductions to apply in future years:
+Deductions to be applied in future years:

 • Deduction for R&D activities in Tenerife: 9,500 euros